Making Use of Payer Contracts and Fee Schedules

 Modeling Proposals to Understand Impact

 Now that you have compiled your contracts, you’ll want to know how they are going to affect your revenue.
-Modeling can play an important role in knowing what you have signed up for, but often goes undone.
+Modeling can play an important role in developing strong payer contracting strategies, but often goes undone.
 At Rivet, our fee schedule modeler (below) compares current fee schedules to a proposal or other scenario.
-It also helps you to know when a fee schedule will not benefit you so you can push back on the payer.
-Learn more about Rivet.
+It also helps you to know when a fee schedule will not benefit you so you can push back at the negotiation table.

 When considering a model to apply to your contracts, it’s helpful to know what makes a model successful.
 We recommend considering the 3 A’s: